 Location: RESOBOX Studio (44-02 23rd Street, Room 210, Long Island City, NY)

 NEW!
 First time learning Iaido?
 Bring a friend along and get a 50% refund when you attend the class together!

 All levels of experience are welcome, and all materials will be provided.

-We are offering a workshop in Shinto Muso Ryu (SMR) jodo.
 Jodo is a stick-fighting art that dates back several hundred years.
+This is a class in Shinto Muso Ryu (SMR) jodo.
 Its original purpose was non-lethal control of a swordsman.
 Jodo developed as a law-enforcement practice during the Edo Period (1602-1868).
 Policemen in Japan today still practice it.